Rudra-Tiwari-codes/Doctor-Strange/README.md

 **Interactive Controls:**
 - **Open Palm** - Activates portal with particle effects and glowing aura
-- **Peace Sign** ✌️ - Blue glowing energy lines with fingertip sparks
-- **Fist** ✊ - Red energy lines (power building effect)
-- **Pointing** ☝️ - Directional energy focus
+- **Close Fist, Then Open Palm Quickly** ✊➡️✋ - Throw energy disc!
+- **Two Open Palms** - Energy beam + mirror dimension kaleidoscope effect
+- **Move Hands** - Energy trails follow your movement
 - **Press 'q'** - Quit application

 **Tips for Best Effects:**
 - Use good lighting for accurate hand tracking
 - Keep your hand within the camera frame
-- Move slowly for smooth portal animations
+- Practice the throw gesture: make a fist, then quickly open your palm forward
-- Try different hand gestures for varied magical effects
+- Try activating both portals simultaneously for the mirror dimension
+- Add Doctor Strange theme music to the `sounds/` folder for the full experience!

 ## Configuration